streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 - In the *historical mode*, running a service is a playback of what would have happened in the past.
 The playback mode can be extremely useful when you’re testing, refining, or demonstrating the functionality of a service.
 - The *real-time mode* is used in production where you want to react to events as they arrive.
 There's no need to modify the service if you decide to use it in the real-time mode after testing with historical data.
 One click is all it takes to activate a service and take it live.

-In this section, we’ll show how to do the following:
+In this chapter, we’ll show how to do the following:

 - Create and edit services.
 - Run a historical playback.